Worcester County Massachusetts assistance programs.

 Friendly House offers financial aid, job placement, and housing from the Neighborhood Center.
 They provide many social services, ranging from Summer Food for students to a shelter for children and single parents that is run in partnership with DHCD.
 Other services, including job placement, are available as well.
 Continue with Friendly House assistance programs.

 Town of Ware runs programs such as Supplemental fuel assistance for elderly (65 years and over), Housing rehabilitation assistance for low/moderate income households, home repairs and more.
 Also get information on heating bill assistance and specialized information and referral to regional social service agencies.
 Supplemental fuel assistance is offered for the elderly.
 (413) 967 - 7136

 The Council of Churches of Western Massachusetts may be able to assist families in Worcester Massachusetts as well.
 Low income and struggling families, regardless of their religion, can get referrals, social services, and assistance in a crisis.
 The churches may have money for energy bills, food, homeless prevention services, and other support.
 If the council can’t meet your needs, as resources are limited, referrals may be provided.
 Details on programs from Council of Churches of Western Massachusetts.

-Basic needs, including clothes, are available at non-profit centers, thrift stores, and clothing closets.
+Free basic needs, including clothes, are available at non-profit centers, thrift stores, and clothing closets.
 Low income families and children may receive vouchers for free items while the thrift stores are open to the general Worcester population.
-Some of what may be offered includes baby supplies such as diapers, shoes, winter coats, and more.
+Some of what may be offered includes baby supplies such as diapers, shoes, winter coats, school items, and more.
 During the holiday season the clothing closets may have gifts and toys for children as well.
 Thousands of families turn to the centers every year.
 Continue with Worcester free school supplies and clothing closets.

 Two programs include the Citgo Oil heat, which provides free heating oil, as well as oil buying networks.
 Both of these resources can help people save hundreds of dollars per year on home heating bills.